B23J:

 Abstracts Submitted to this Session:

-Abigail L. S. Swann, University of Washington, Department of Atmospheric Sciences and Biology, Seattle, United States, Forrest M. Hoffman, Oak Ridge National Laboratory, Computational Sciences & Engineering Division and Climate Change Science Institute, Oak Ridge, TN, United States, Charles D Koven, Lawrence Berkeley National Laboratory, Berkeley, CA, United States and James Tremper Randerson, University of California Irvine, Earth System Science, Irvine, CA, United States
+Abigail L. S. Swann, University of Washington, Department of Atmospheric and Climate Science and Department of Biology, Seattle, United States, Forrest M. Hoffman, Oak Ridge National Laboratory, Computational Sciences & Engineering Division and Climate Change Science Institute, Oak Ridge, TN, United States, Charles D Koven, Lawrence Berkeley National Laboratory, Berkeley, CA, United States and James Tremper Randerson, University of California Irvine, Earth System Science, Irvine, CA, United States

 Jinyun Tang and William J Riley, Lawrence Berkeley National Laboratory, Berkeley, CA, United States

-Nicole S Lovenduski, University of Colorado, Department of Atmospheric and Oceanic Sciences, Boulder, CO, United States, Galen A McKinley, Lamont-Doherty Earth Observatory of Columbia University, Palisades, NY, United States, Amanda R Fay, Lamont -Doherty Earth Observatory of Columbia University, Palisades, NY, United States, Matthew C Long, [C]Worthy, LLC, Boulder, United States and Keith T Lindsay, National Center for Atmospheric Research, Boulder, CO, United States
+Nicole S Lovenduski, University of Colorado, Department of Atmospheric and Oceanic Sciences, Boulder, CO, United States, Galen A McKinley, Columbia University and Lamont-Doherty Earth Observatory, Earth and Environmental Sciences, New York, United States, Amanda R Fay, Columbia University and Lamont-Doherty Earth Observatory, New York, United States, Matthew C Long, [C]Worthy, LLC, Boulder, United States and Keith T Lindsay, National Center for Atmospheric Research, Boulder, CO, United States

 Daniela Kracher, Max Planck Institute for Meteorology, Hamburg, Germany